K. Bernadette Mooney

-We all know that life can bring many challenges and generally we can manage them, however there are times when we can feel overwhelmed and the support from our well-meaning family and friends is not always enough.
+We all know that life can bring many challenges and generally we can manage them, however there are times when we can feel overwhelmed and would feel more comfortable talking to an independent and professional therapist.

 How can counselling help?

-Counselling provides that safe space where you are able to talk openly about your difficulties, experiences, anxieties and encouraged to explore ways of not only understanding but managing the issues either past or present that are causing your current difficulties.
-Although I mainly work in a person-centred manner, i appreciate people are unique and can incorporate other ways of working and will adapt the session(s) to meet your individual needs.
+Counselling provides a safe space where you will not be judged and you can talk openly about your difficulties and be supported whilst encouraged to explore ways of not only understanding but managing the issues either past or present that are causing your current difficulties.

 What happens at the first session?